A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Results and verification

 \subsubsection{Pressure effects}

-The two-dimensional capillary wave has been analyzed for the same four pressures used in Section~\ref{subsec:1Dres} (i.e., 10, 50, 100 and 150 bar) with the uniform mesh M3 with \(\Delta x = 0.1\) \(\mu\)m.
+The two-dimensional capillary wave has been analyzed for the same four pressures used in Subsection~\ref{subsec:1Dres} (i.e., 10, 50, 100 and 150 bar) with the uniform mesh M3 (i.e., \(\Delta x = 0.1\) \(\mu\)m).
 The initial conditions used for all pressures are identical to those previously discussed.
 The goal here is to present the main differences in the interface thermodynamics as pressure transitions from subcritical to supercritical values.

-The total volume change of the liquid phase with time is very similar to the one-dimensional problem (see Figure~\ref{subfig:pressures_M3_totalvolume}).
-At 50, 100 and 150 bar the liquid phase expands near the interface and, together with condensation in the 100 and 150 bar cases, the total liquid volume increases with time.
-On the other hand, at 10 bar vaporization drives the reduction of the volume of the liquid phase.
-When analyzing the total liquid mass change over time presented in Figure~\ref{subfig:pressures_M3_totalmass}, the thermodynamic transition whereby net vaporization turns into net condensation as pressure increases is observed.
+The total volume and mass change of the liquid phase with time is very similar to the one-dimensional problem described in Subsection~\ref{subsec:1Dres} (see Figure~\ref{fig:pressures_M3_totalvolumeandmass}).
+Note that the curves representing the volume percentage change at 50 bar and the mass percentage change at 150 bar coincidentally overlap.
+At 50, 100, and 150 bar, the liquid phase expands near the interface and, together with condensation in the 100 and 150 bar cases, the total liquid volume increases with time.
+On the other hand, vaporization drives the reduction of the liquid volume at 10 bar.
+Regarding the total liquid mass change over time, the thermodynamic transition whereby net vaporization turns into net condensation as pressure increases is observed.

-The deformation of the interface in the capillary wave test already shows some of the features of the interface thermodynamic behavior at high pressures.
-As seen in Figure~\ref{fig:50_M3_amplitudemass}, the effects of compressed mixing layers can cause the interface to simultaneously vaporize and condense in different locations.
-As noted in~\cite{poblador2019axisymmetric}, regions of compressed (heated) gas may present a stronger vaporization or weaker condensation, whereas regions of compressed liquid show weaker vaporization or stronger condensation, depending on the ambient pressure.
-In limiting cases where mass exchange across the interface is already weak, such as at 50 bar, small interface deformations already cause this reversal.
+The deformation of the interface in the capillary wave test shows some of the features of the interface varying thermodynamic behavior at high pressures.
+As seen in Figure~\ref{fig:50_M3_amplitudemass}, the effects of compressed mixing layers can cause the interface to vaporize and condense at different locations simultaneously.
+As noted in Poblador-Ibanez and Sirignano~\cite{poblador2019axisymmetric}, regions of compressed (heated) gas may present stronger vaporization or weaker condensation, whereas regions of compressed liquid show weaker vaporization or stronger condensation, depending on the ambient pressure.
+In configurations where mass exchange across the interface is already weak, such as at 50 bar, small interface deformations may trigger this phase-change reversal.